cvilsmeier/moni/README.md

 ## Install

 If you do not want to download a pre-built binary, you can install moni from the command line.
-You need
-Go 1.20 or higher, see https://go.dev/

 ```
 $ go install github.com/cvilsmeier/moni@latest